rayference/pinttrs/docs/rst/dev.rst

 *I want to ...*

-.. admonition:: ... build the documentation
+.. dropdown:: ... build the documentation

    Go to the ``docs`` directory and execute the usual Sphinx target: